-Please keep in mind that guidance is ever-changing, and that answers to these questions may change over the next several months.
-We will keep this page updated as we learn more, and will also be communicating with enrolled families by email throughout the spring.
+Please keep in mind that guidance is ever-changing, and that answers to these questions may continue to change.
+We will keep this page updated as we learn more, and will also be communicating with enrolled families by email throughout the camp season.

 How much of the time will my camper(s) be in a mask?

-Campers must wear a CDC-approved mask any time they can not be outdoors, AND, a “controlled” six feet away from their group mates or another cohort.
+Campers must wear a CDC-approved mask any time they can not be outdoors, AND, a “controlled” six feet away from another cohort.
 Examples of situations that do not allow for “controlled distancing” include riding on the bus, during transitions between activities, and in rainy day shelters.
 Campers will be given “mask breaks” whenever needed, and as much as possible.

 Do I need to take my camper’s temperature every day?

-Participants will be asked to begin screening for fever and other symptoms 14 days prior to the start of their session, and to complete a daily symptom screening and attestation form prior to arriving at camp each day.
+Participants will be asked to begin screening for symptoms including fever 14 days prior to the start of their session, and to complete a digital daily symptom screening prior to arriving at camp each day.

 Will there be swim lessons?

 Swim lessons will unfortunately not be possible this summer due to guidelines from the state precluding mixing cohorts.
 Since our swim program typically involves mixing campers from different groups (according to their swim level), and due to the distancing requirements when unmasked, current regulations prohibit safe and individualized Red Cross swim lessons.
 Campers will continue to free swim twice a day within their cohorts.

 Will there be Adventure Challenge?